badmrfrosty/OpenSMTPD-book/src/chapters/1070_Understanding_tables.md

 requesting the table API on behalf of pretty much every part of the daemon, and forwarding back the answers.
 The concept is so central to the software that it really needs to be addressed before we dive into actual configuration:
-__all configurations__ rely on tables wether they are used explicitely or not.
+__all configurations__ rely on tables whether they are used explicitly or not.

 A table is a _named_ resource that is capable of answering requests.
 How it does so is completely opaque to OpenSMTPD: